bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 - `brp`'s performance was found to be lacking in Nyla, and thus a fair bit of effort has been placed into improving `crossfs` performance in Poki.
-	- Single threaded performance has improved by about 35% in `ls -l` tests on large directories.
+	- Single threaded performance takes about 65% of the time Nyla's equivalent did in `ls -l` tests on large directories.
 	- Multithreading support has been added, further improving performance in multi-threaded scenarios (dependent on the number of simultaneous accesses).
-	- Work has been made to support FUSE's "readdirplus".
+	- Work has been made to support FUSE's "readdirplus" functionality.
 [Sadly "readdirplus" does not appear to work with the latest libfuse and Linux kernel](https://sourceforge.net/p/fuse/mailman/fuse-devel/thread/878tcgxvp2.fsf@vostro.rath.org/#msg36209107).
 Once it is fixed, `brl update` should be able to push out an update to take advantage of it for further performance improvements.
-- `crossfs` populates the extended filesystem attributes on its files.
+- `crossfs` populates the Bedrock-specific extended filesystem attributes on its files.
 This is both used for `bouncer` to learn where to redirect and for `brl which` to determine which stratum provides a given file in `crossfs`'s path.
 - `crossfs` supports merging font directories.
 This allows Poki to support fonts across strata.
 One may install a font in one stratum, and both xorg servers and xorg client programs from other strata will detect the new font.
 - `crossfs` configuration handling has been improved.

 ## {id="etcfs"} etcfs (previously bru) (completion: 25%)